Note

 sunpy’s sidereal_rotation_rate.

-balmapping_radial_path = np.linspace(spacecraft_mapping['sc_pos_r'].value, 30, 50) * u.R_sun
+balmapping_radial_path = np.linspace(spacecraft_mapping["sc_pos_r"].value, 30, 50) * u.R_sun

-time_shift = (spacecraft_mapping['sc_pos_r'] - balmapping_radial_path) / (spacecraft_mapping['flow_speed'])
+time_shift = (spacecraft_mapping["sc_pos_r"] - balmapping_radial_path) / (

 longitudinal_shift = time_shift * sidereal_rotation_rate

-balmapping_longitudinal_path = ((spacecraft_mapping['sc_pos_p'] + longitudinal_shift) % (360 * u.deg)).to(u.rad)
+(spacecraft_mapping["sc_pos_p"] + longitudinal_shift) % (360 * u.deg)

 ballistic_mapping_trajectory = np.stack(